-The District Department of Transportation operates through the following 8 divisions:
+The District Department of Transportation operates through the following 8 divisions.

-Urban Forestry Administration (UFA) - establishes a full population of street trees within the District of Columbia, ensures that the trees lining the District's roadways are maintained in a healthy and safe environment, provides educational information to District residents about the health of growing trees, environment, provides educational inand encourages planting of appropri network of trails in the District and reduce impermeable surfaces to impr Infrastructure Project Management construction of roadways, bridges, that also manages special construction proaintains the agencies to eering, and ibia.
+Urban Forestry Administration (UFA) - establishes a full population of street trees within the District of Columbia, ensures that the trees liming the District's roadways are maintained in a healthy and safe environment, provides educational inand encourages planting of approprinetwork of trails in the District and reduce impermeable surfaces to impr Infrastructure Project Management construction of roadways, bridges, t also manages special construction prowing trees, sintains the agencies to ering, and bia.
 IPMA